 Results

-Probiotics Protect Larvae Against Vibrio Challenge

 Previously published data shows…?
 Figure S1.

-Refer to (Sohn et al., 2016) (Modak et al., in prep?)

 Bacterial Structure and Diversity Over Time

 A total of 19,201,424 - quality controlled - 16S rDNA gene amplicon sequences were analyzed from 42 rearing water, 31 tank biofilm swab, and 21 pooled larvae samples from three hatchery trials.
-There was an average of 204,271 reads (ranging between 961-1,117,380) for each of the 94 samples, which highly depended on the sequencing method and sample type (Figure 1, top).
+There was an average of 204,271 reads for each of the 94 samples, ranging between 961-1,117,380 depending on the sequencing method and sample type (Figure 1, top).
 Direct taxonomical classification resulted in the detection of 168 orders across 29 phyla in all samples.
 The most dominant phyla in the water community were Proteobacteria (52.9% ± 6.3%), Bacteroidetes (25.7% ± 9.8%), Cyanobacteria (12.3% ± 9.8%), Actinobacteria (5.4% ± 5.2%), and Planctomycetes (1.8% ± 1.2%) (Figure 1, bottom).
-The larvae samples were dominated by Proteobacteria (87.3% ± 11.6%) and the swab samples by Proteobacteria (66.9% ±14.1%), Cyanobacteria (19.7% ± 14.4%), and Bacteroidetes (8.3% ± 3.6%).
+The larval samples were dominated by Proteobacteria (87.3% ± 11.6%) and the swab samples by Proteobacteria (66.9% ±14.1%), Cyanobacteria (19.7% ± 14.4%), and Bacteroidetes (8.3% ± 3.6%).

-Simpson’s Diversity Index indicated an overall higher diversity in rearing water samples from Trial 3 (0.878-0.924), than from Trials 1 (0.807-0.865) and 2 (0.795-0.908), likely due to the greater sequencing depth reached in the former (Figure 2).
+Simpson’s Diversity Index indicated an overall higher diversity in rearing water samples from Trial 3 (0.878-0.924), than from Trials 1 (0.807-0.865) and 2 (0.795-0.908), likely due to the greater sequencing depth reached in Trial 3 (Figure 2).
 There was no difference in overall alpha diversity over time in the rearing water, and the replicate tank samples for each time point and treatment showed high variability.
-Simpson’s Diversity Index values for the oyster larvae and biofilm swab samples from Trials 1 and 2 did not show any significant trends, and generally there was very high variability among replicate samples.
+Simpson’s Diversity Index values for the oyster larvae and biofilm swab samples from Trials 1 and 2 did not show any significant trends, and generally there was very high variability among replicate samples (Figure 2).

 However, the bacterial community structures of the water and oyster larvae samples were significantly different (Bray-Curtis, k=2, 95% confidence) in both Trial 1 and Trial 2 (Figure 3a).
-The swab biofilm microbiome was not significantly different from either the water or oyster larvae samples.
+The community structure of microbiomes in tank biofilms (swab samples) was not significantly different from either the water or oyster larvae samples.
 Bacterial communities in the rearing water were significantly different between sampling timepoints (Bray-Curtis, k=2, 95% confidence) in all three Trials (Figure 3b).
 These results suggest that oyster larvae in oyster hatcheries have dynamically developing microbiomes, despite the consistency of the bacterial community in the inflow seawater.

-Effects of the Probiotic on the Bacterial Community
+Effects of the Probiotic on the selected members of the bacterial community

 We were able to detect the administered Bacillus probiotic among the 16S rDNA sequences in all probiotic-treated samples.
 By the final sampling day, Bacillus spp. reads in the probiotic-treated water samples were more abundant than in the control samples in all three Trials (Figure 4a).
 Additionally, the number of Bacillus spp. reads increased over time in the probiotic-treated tanks in Trial 3, likely due to natural larval mortality in the tanks.
 The number of Oceanospirillales reads was consistently more abundant in probiotic-treated rearing water compared to control water, and the abundance decreased over time in all Trials (Figure 4b).
-Although there were changes in certain taxa, the overall bacterial communities were not significantly different with probiotic treatment (Figure 3c).
+Although there were changes in these taxa, the overall bacterial communities were not significantly different with probiotic treatment (Figure 3c).